Singapore Estate Planning : The Ultimate Checklist

 • A Trust can include provisions for the appointment of successor trustees in the event you become incapacitated, granting you peace of mind that your affairs will be handled according to your wishes.

-Creating a Trust as part of your estate plan can provide significant advantages, including asset protection, privacy, avoidance of probate, and increased flexibility and control.
+Setting up a Trust as part of your estate plan can provide you with significant benefits, including asset protection, privacy, avoidance of probate, and increased flexibility and control.
+You should consult an experienced estate planning lawyer to determine the most suitable trust structure for your needs.

 6. Digital Assets And Online Accounts

-• In today’s digital age, individuals must consider the protection of their digital assets and online accounts as part of their estate planning.
-With so much of our lives being lived online, it is important to have a plan in place for what happens to these assets after we pass away.
+• In this digital world, people need to protect their digital assets and online accounts as part of their estate planning.
+We spend a lot of time online, so it’s important to have a plan for what will happen to our online assets after we die.

-• First and foremost, it is important to take inventory of your digital assets.
+• First and foremost, taking inventory of your digital assets is essential.
 This includes any online accounts such as social media profiles, email accounts, online banking, cryptocurrency wallets, and any other platforms where you have a presence or hold valuable assets.
 Make a list of these accounts, including usernames and passwords, and store them in a secure location such as a password manager or a trusted individual.

 • Once you have identified your digital assets, consider designating a digital executor in your Will.
-This person will be responsible for managing and distributing your digital assets according to your wishes.
-It is important to choose someone tech-savvy and trustworthy, as they will need to navigate the complexities of digital accounts and ensure your wishes are carried out.
+This person will manage and distribute your digital assets according to your wishes.
+Choosing someone tech-savvy and trustworthy is essential, as they must navigate the complexities of digital accounts and ensure your wishes are carried out.

-• Additionally, some online platforms offer options for digital estate planning.
-For example, Google has a feature called “Inactive Account Manager” that allows you to designate someone to access and manage your Google accounts in the event of your passing.
-Facebook also offers a “Legacy Contact” feature that allows you to choose someone to manage your profile after you pass away.
+• Some online platforms also have choices for planning your digital estate.
+Google, for example, has a feature called “Inactive Account Manager” that lets you choose someone to handle your Google accounts after you die.
+There is also a “Legacy Contact” feature on Facebook that enables you to pick someone to take care of your page after you die.

 • Lastly, consider the privacy and security of your digital assets.
 Ensure that your online accounts have strong and unique passwords, enable two-factor authentication whenever possible, and regularly review your privacy settings to ensure you are comfortable with the level of access others have to your digital information.

-By taking these steps to protect your digital assets and online accounts, you can have peace of mind knowing that your digital presence will be managed according to your wishes and that your valuable assets will be passed on to your chosen beneficiaries.
+By protecting your digital assets and online accounts, you can know that your digital presence will be managed according to your wishes and that your valuable assets will be passed on to your chosen beneficiaries.

 7. “Need to Know” File